So you finally got comfortable with your friends chugging down protein shakes before and after their workout, and now their new thing is meal shakes?!

 That’s because meal shakes are designed to be nutritionally complete meals.

 Nutritionally complete meals contain all the recommended nutrients your body needs in the ideal amounts for optimal health.
-These ideal amounts are based on the average adult person and have been established by leading health organisations like the World Health Organization and the European Food Safety Authority.
+These ideal amounts are based on the average adult person and have been established by leading health organisations like the World Health Organization (WHO) and the European Food Safety Authority (EFSA).

 Sounds pretty darn amazing, right?!